-Honestly, his hands-on approach gives him an edge.
+His hands-on approach gives him an edge.
 He’s among the most well-connected YouTubers in the Rocket League space.
 He’s contacted giants in the trading scene, such as sanctioned middlemen.
-He’s an active member of the custom bot development team.
+He’s an active member of the custom bot development Discord.

-Sledge even managed to play a few games with Terry Crews!
+Sledge even managed to jam some games with Terry Crews!

 I’ve got to show our pasty boy some love.